pravega/pravega-samples/README.md

 engines such as [Flink](https://flink.apache.org/) and [Hadoop](http://hadoop.apache.org/) with Pravega as a storage substrate for data streams.
+We also provide samples for using new pravega schema registry with pravega applications.

 For more information on Pravega, we recommend to read the [documentation and the developer guide](http://pravega.io).